abereziny/xk6-frostfs/scenarios/run_scenarios.md

 ```

 Options (in addition to the common options):
-  * `GRPC_ENDPOINTS` - GRPC endpoints of neoFS in format `host:port`.
+  * `GRPC_ENDPOINTS` - GRPC endpoints of FrostFS storage in format `host:port`.
 To specify multiple endpoints separate them by comma.
   * `DELETERS` - number of VUs performing delete operations (using deleters requires that options `DELETE_AGE` and `REGISTRY_FILE` are specified as well).
   * `DELETE_AGE` - age of object in seconds before which it can not be deleted.
 This parameter can be used to control how many objects we have in the system under load.
   * `SLEEP_DELETE` - time interval (in seconds) between deleting VU iterations.